 Jardin Du Vents, Notre-Dame-de-Monts

-We were luckily when we attended as it was a national garden day throughout France so all public gardens were free.
-Jardin Du Vents or Garden of Wind in English, was a lovely colourful place with lots to do and explore.
-This place can really bring out your inner child but unfortunately we couldn’t give this place the time it deserves as we hadn’t eaten since breakfast and was hoping it would sell food but again it didn’t.
+We were lucky when we attended as it was a national garden day throughout France so all public gardens were free.
+Jardin Du Vents or Garden of Wind in English was a lovely colourful place with lots to do and explore.
+This place can really bring out your inner child but unfortunately, we couldn’t give this place the time it deserves as we hadn’t eaten since breakfast and was hoping it would sell food but again it didn’t.
 I could have easily lied in the hammock for hours while the kids played and ran around.

 Advice for traveling around France

 My advice to anyone planning a road trip to France is the following –

 – Don’t skimp out and pay the extra for a room on the Ferry especially if you are travelling overnight.

 – Always make sure you have food with you in case you cannot find anywhere open to eat out

 – If you are a vegetarian or vegan I would advise learning some French or at least making sure you have a phrase book with you so that you can ask what they can do for you.
 We don’t eat meat only fish and we struggled to find food to eat so a full vegetarian or a vegan will find it even harder.